-As the date of this Base Prospectus, POP Mortgage Bank's CEO was Timo Hulkko and the Deputy CEO was Tony Tötterström.
-The business address of the CEO and the Deputy CEO is Hevosenkenkä 3 FI-02600 Espoo, Finland.
+As the date of this Base Prospectus, POP Mortgage Bank's CEO was Timo Hulkko.
+The business address of the CEO is Hevosenkenkä 3 FI-02600 Espoo, Finland.

 Timo Hulkko (born 1962) was nominated CEO of POP Mortgage Bank in 2021.
 He has acted as Deputy CEO and Head of Treasury in Bonum Bank Plc since 2018.
 From 2001 to 2009 Mr. Hulkko held the position of Group Controller in the POP Bank Group.
 From 2009 to 2018 Mr Hulkko was a director in the POP Bank Centre and acted from 2009 to 2015 as deputy CEO.
-Before joining POP Bank Group, Mr. Hulkko acted as head of credit information department in Suomen Asiakastieto and head of credit information investigation department in Suomen Luottotieto-osuuskunta.
+Before joining the POP Bank Group, Mr. Hulkko acted as head of credit information department in Suomen Asiakastieto and head of credit information investigation department in Suomen Luottotieto-osuuskunta.
 Mr. Hulkko holds a Master of Science in Economics.